leocristofani/leonardo-20210522/QUESTIONS.md

 - WYSIWYG and embedded content
 - Form data that's not properly sanitized/escaped
-- Give the user control over URLs (older browsers still execute scripts in URL addresses)
+- Give the user control over URLs (older browsers still execute scripts in URLs)
-- Hidden content in images and PDF
+- Hidden content in images and PDFs

-To prevent from these attacks we should:
+How to prevent?

-- Always serve our sites over https
+- Always use https
 - Sanitize user data on the way into the server/database and on the way into the UI
 - Treat user data as value not as code
 - Restrict the extensions of uploaded files